SOUTH AMERICA’S CURIOUS EUROPEAN OUTPOST

-The smallest of the three Guianas – and by far the least touristed by english-speakers – French Guiana is known to Francophiles and locals as "Guyane" and yes, this causes no shortage of confusion with similarly-named Guyana a few hundred miles to the west.
+The smallest of the three Guianas – and by far the least touristed by english-speakers – French Guiana is known to Francophiles and locals as Guyane and yes, this causes no shortage of confusion with similarly-named Guyana a few hundred miles to the west.
 Nonetheless, French Guiana is a singularly unique place from a political point of view.
 Its 84,000 km² (32,500 square miles) is a department of France and this territory is legally part of the European Union.
-President Sarkozy is the head of state, French is the lingua franca, and transactions are handled in Euros.
+President Emmanuel Macron is the head of state, French is the lingua franca, and transactions are handled in Euros.
 Espresso and wine are in ample supply.

 Meanwhile, the narrow strip of coastal development is shadowed by dense rainforests covering 95% of its territory, bursting with the same nature (1300 types of trees, 190 species of mammals, 720 species of birds, and 480 species of fish) and cultural heritage that define the rich character of the entire Guianan Shield.
 The beaches at Gallibi are renowned as a haven for turtle nesting, and the Marshes of Caw offer a swampy paradise of birds and four types of caiman.

 Intrepid visitors from North America and the UK are simultaneously delighted by the natural and cultural treasures offered by French Guiana and dismayed by the utter lack of infrastructure for english-speaking travelers.
 Wilderness Explorers has worked hard in recent years to identify a small cadre of qualified english-speaking guides who can bring this utterly unknown corner of South America alive.
 Get in touch – we’d love to tell you more about this remarkable slice of Europe in South America.